Licensed Practical Nurse (LPN) Resume Examples

 - Highlight your practical nursing experience, including any specialized areas like pediatrics, geriatrics, or wound care.

-- Include specific examples of patient care experience, emphasizing your ability to work under supervision while providing top-quality patient care.
+- Include specific examples of patient care experience; the focus is your ability to work under supervision while providing top-quality patient care.

-- List relevant certifications, such as ACLS or BLS, to showcase your commitment to professional development.
+- List relevant certifications, such as ACLS or BLS, to surface your commitment to professional development.

 - Emphasize your ability to work in a team, collaborate with RNs and doctors, and contribute to a cohesive healthcare environment.